A Jedi's Fight - A Star Wars Fan Fiction Story

 "Stay sharp, we're coming out of hyperspace in three, two, one second.
 Come on, Luke, let's find out if it's safe to land."

-She jumped to her feet and went to the cockpit where Han was steering the Falcon to the surface of the continent.
+Leia went to the cockpit where Han was steering the Falcon to the surface of the continent.
 Luke followed her and tuned in on the Force as he looked through the windscreen at the growing image of the planet.
 He recalled Chati's explanation on board the Tychorion and clearly saw the landmarks the girl had mentioned.
-Chati's insight in the layout of the planet surface was amazing, even more because she had shown she could use her knowledge on different levels.
+Chati's insight in the layout of Myr's surface was amazing, even more because she could use her imagination on different levels.
 The girl was a good observer and aware of her surroundings.

 "It's safe to land, Han.
 There's no one in sight."
 Leia said.
 Luke confirmed his sister's words.